Peru • UNESCO World Heritage Site

 The Intihuatana Stone

-The Intihuatana, meaning 'hitching post of the sun' in Quechua, represents one of the most spiritually significant features at Machu Picchu.
-This precisely carved granite sculpture served as an astronomical clock and ceremonial altar, designed to track the sun's movements throughout the year.
-The stone's angles and edges align with cardinal directions and mark important solar events including solstices and equinoxes.
-During the winter solstice on 21 June, the sun sits directly above the pillar, casting no shadow—a phenomenon the Incas believed 'tied' the sun to prevent it from moving further away.
-This sacred stone demonstrates the sophisticated astronomical knowledge of the Incas.
+The Intihuatana, meaning 'hitching post of the sun' in Quechua, represents one of Machu Picchu's most spiritually significant features.
+This precisely carved granite sculpture served as an astronomical clock and ceremonial altar tracking the sun's movements throughout the year.
+The stone's angles align with cardinal directions marking important solar events including solstices and equinoxes.
+On two specific days (11 November and 30 January), the sun sits directly above the pillar at noon casting no shadow--a phenomenon the Incas believed 'tied' the sun to prevent it moving further away.
+During the winter solstice (21 June), the stone casts its longest shadow marking the sun's furthest point.

 Temple of the Sun

 The Temple of the Sun stands as one of Machu Picchu's most architecturally sophisticated structures, showcasing the pinnacle of Inca stonework and astronomical knowledge.
 Built with perfectly fitted granite blocks without mortar, this semi-circular temple features trapezoidal windows aligned to capture the winter solstice sunrise.
 The temple sits atop the Royal Tomb, a natural cave believed to house mummies of Inca nobility.
-The curved wall, unique among Inca constructions, demonstrates advanced engineering skills while the interior niches held golden offerings to Inti, the sun god.
-The temple's positioning and design allowed priests to conduct precise astronomical observations, marking seasonal changes crucial for agriculture.
+The curved wall demonstrates advanced engineering while interior niches held golden offerings to Inti, the sun god.
+The positioning allowed priests to conduct precise astronomical observations marking seasonal changes crucial for agriculture.

 Agricultural Terraces and Farming Innovation